eric8395/baseball-analytics/README.md

 ## Evaluation

 ### Salaries
 When comparing advanced metric tables to basic metric tables, there no significant difference in the R2 in explaining the variance of data.
 However, there is a larger relative RMSE likely due to less data points available between 2014 and 2021.
-As a reminder, basic metrics incorporate data between 2000 - 2021.
+As a reminder, basic metrics incorporate more data points between 2000 - 2021.

-We were able to achieve a margin of error of less than $2M for batter and pitcher salaries for basic batter and pitcher data.
+The best margin of error was less than $2M for batter and pitcher salaries for basic batter and pitcher data.
 Having manipulated the datasets and performed data analysis, possible explanations to explain for the variance in the data is as follows:

 - **Superstar Outliers:** The vast majority of major league players do not make nearly as much as the top 25% of players in baseball.
 This is illustrated by the average salary of pitchers and batters over the years.
 The spread between the salary of the average MLB batter and top players in baseball is so large that the model struggles to make accurate predictions for these outliers.
 This is further evidenced by the residual plots where the the model tends to under-estimate the actual value of a player's salary.

 - **Age Heading Into Free Agency:** Throughout the modeling, age was a consistent top contributing factor when determining player salaries.
 Those that are aware of sports contracts, it is typical to expect players to gradually make more money as they get older.
 Once a player becomes a free-agent (ie. players have the ability to sign with any team for any monetary amount), there are many other factors influencing player salaries that are not explained by baseball statistics alone.
-These factors could be marketability of the player, social media presence online, and the market demand for certain free agents each year.
+These factors could be marketability of the player, social media presence online, and general economic market demand for certain free agent players each year.

 - **Multicollinearity:** As discussed briefly, many of the features in each dataset are heavily collinear with each other.
 In order to reduce multicollinearity and complexity of the model, the most important features were selectively chosen at the risk of reducing R2 for a simpler model.

 ### Wins
-Not surprisingly, a simple multiple linear regression model performs especially well for determining team wins.
-This was expected as there are strong correlations between simple team statistics.
+Not surprisingly, a simple multiple linear regression model performed especially well when determining team wins.
+This was expected as there are strong correlational relationships between simple team statistics.
 To win games, a team will need to score more runs than the other team.
-Similarly, the same team would need to give up less runs to the opponent in order to win.
+Conversely, the same team would need to give up less runs to the opponent in order to win.
 This is evidenced below as `ER_p` and `H/9_p` represent team pitching statistics related to a team's ability to limit opposing team runs.

 ![top_team_important_features](https://user-images.githubusercontent.com/86889081/186042707-3b93c2df-ab63-4705-b26c-8d7b9c446fa4.png)

 It is also clear that timely pitching and hitting wins games as evidenced by the `WPA` advanced statistic.
 Win Probability Added (WPA) captures the change in Win Expectancy from one plate appearance to the next and credits or debits the player based on how much their action increased their team’s odds of winning.

 ### Recommendations
 Having performed analysis on advanced and basic data for batters, pitchers, and teams, there is no significant difference between using basic and advanced data to predict player salaries.
 However, there is a stronger relationship between advanced team data and wins suggesting that building a team around players that excel in advanced metrics can be beneficial.

 - The batter and pitcher prediction models perform better on players who have not yet reached free agency and would likely garner a massive contract.
-The models struggle with predicting salaries of superstars or outliers. **Thus, the models are most effective predicting salaries for players who are likely to go through their first years of arbitration or are playing early in their careers**.
+The models struggle with predicting salaries of superstar outliers and older players who have already signed a large contract. **The models are most effective in predicting salaries for players who are likely to go through their first years of arbitration or are playing early in their careers**.

 When it comes to winning games, the saying is that you could never have enough pitching.
 So it is no surprise that for our advanced model, simple pitching statistics such as earned runs allowed (ER) and opposing team hits per 9 innings (H/9) are strong features that explain the accuracy of the model.
 Correspondingly, the <a href = "https://library.fangraphs.com/offense/pitch-type-linear-weights/"> wFB </a> feature stands out as a specific pitch type that outperforms all others.

 - Fastballs are the most common pitch thrown in baseball.
 However, we are seeing more often pitchers throwing harder and faster and providing a competitive edge against opponents.
-Faster pitches = harder to hit (ie. batter response time to hit a baseball). **Target pitchers who excel at throwing fastballs above the average pitcher.**
+Faster pitches tend to be more difficult to hit (ie. batter response time to hit a baseball). **Target pitchers who excel at throwing fastballs above the average pitcher.**

 Timely hitting and pitching are other features that have a strong relationship with wins.
 For example, Salvador Perez and Zach Wheeler had the highest <a href = "https://library.fangraphs.com/misc/wpa/"> WPA (Win Probability Added) </a> amongst all batters and pitchers in 2021.